Ready to explore Islet Lake? Here's everything you need to know before you go!

 The Lake and Surrounding Area

 The lake area feels genuinely peaceful, offering a sense of solitude that's increasingly rare in popular mountain destinations.
 You can spend time simply sitting by the water's edge, listening to the gentle lapping of small waves and the distant calls of mountain birds.
-The setting invites you to slow down and appreciate the natural beauty that surrounds you, making the 820-meter climb feel worthwhile as you survey the landscape from this elevated alpine setting.
+The setting invites you to slow down and appreciate the natural beauty that surrounds you.

 Wildlife and Natural Features